InfraSIM/docs/docs/get_start.rst

 You can set the ``boot_order`` as ``n`` then start the node::

-    set the boot_order = n in the YAML configuration file sudo infrasim node start
+    set the boot_order: n in the YAML configuration file sudo infrasim node start

 or send the ipmitool command after the node start like the following::